rdtproject/JPA-SandBox/README.md

 </table>

 ### First Level Cache
-This code will execute query to DB only once because everything is wrapped up into single Transaction (Transactional on the method level) and we are quering the same data.
+- This code will execute query to DB only once because everything is wrapped up into single Transaction (Transactional on the method level) and we are quering the same data.
+- Remember that if L1 Cache becomes to big (Entity Manager keeps to many cached operations) it is starting to become slow.
 ```java
 @Transactional
 public void findByIdFirstLevelCache {